ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * As current group member in several groups, the node has missed a previous group rekeying in one of them (see {{sec-group-rekeying-process}}).
 Hence, it retains stale keying material and fails to decrypt received messages exchanged in that group.

-   Such messages do not provide a direct hint to the correct group name, that the node would need in order to retrieve the latest keying material and authentication credentials from the Group Manager (see {{ssec-updated-key-only}}, {{ssec-updated-and-individual-key}} and {{sec-pub-keys}}).
+   Such messages do not provide a direct hint to the correct group name, that the node would need in order to retrieve the latest keying material and authentication credentials from the Group Manager (see {{ssec-updated-key-only}}, {{ssec-updated-and-individual-key}}, and {{sec-pub-keys}}).
 However, such messages may specify the current Gid of the group, as value of the 'kid_context' field of the OSCORE CoAP option (see {{Section 6.1 of RFC8613}} and {{Section 3.2 of I-D.ietf-core-oscore-groupcomm}}).

 * As signature verifier, the node also refers to a group name for retrieving the required authentication credentials from the Group Manager (see {{sec-pub-keys}}).
 As discussed above, intercepted messages do not provide a direct hint to the correct group name, while they may specify the current Gid of the group, as value of the 'kid_context' field of the OSCORE CoAP option.
 In such a case, upon intercepting a message in the group, the node requires to correctly map the Gid currently used in the group with the invariant group name.